osoml/pid4nfdi/content/events/2025-base4nfdiroadshow/index.md

 location: online
 #address:

-summary: PID4NFDI will take part in the second Base4NFDI Services Roadshow.
+summary: PID4NFDI will take part in the 2nd Base4NFDI Services Roadshow.
-abstract: 'The team of PID4NFDI will join in participating in the second Base4NFDI Services Roadshow which takes place as an online event in May 2025.'
+abstract: 'The team of PID4NFDI will join in participating in the 2nd Base4NFDI Services Roadshow which takes place as an online event in May 2025.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.